IT-Jake/PlebOS/README.md

 - AntiX : https://antixlinux.com/

 ### Q: Is it stable enough to use as a "daily driver" OS?
-Yes.
-I certainly do.
+It will be very soon.
+I already am daily driving it (although an entirely different version than what you see here).
+Once I get the current bug fixed of it not working post installation (only currently seems to work as a Live USB/ISO), it'll be fully ready for primetime as a daily driver OS regardless of the state of further ongoing customizations.
 Again, this is not a hobby project built from the ground up from scratch - I have simply crammed together a bunch of customizations and packages into already known-working, well-tested, stable work of others who are far more talented and skilled than I. Standing on the shoulders of giants.

 ### Looks cool, but the whole thing looks like you just ripped off MX Linux.
 That's not a question - And I basically did :)